-Florida Official Annabelle Lima-Taub: Rep. Tlaib Could ‘Blow Up Capitol Hill’
+Florida Official Annabelle Lima-Taub: Representative Tlaib Could ‘Blow Up Capitol Hill’

 Lima-Taub previously made news when the city’s then-mayor alleged in public that Lima-Taub’s family had made their money from “sphincter bleaching,” the Sun-Sentinel reported at the time.

 The White House petition site allows anyone to submit a petition, and if it gains 100,000 signatures in 30 days, the petitioner gets an “official update from the White House within 60 days.”
-However, the White House does not have the power to remove members of Congress who are critical of the president, nor has anyone ever been expelled from a Congressional seat due to cursing.
+However, the White House does not have the power to remove members of Congress who are critical of the president, nor has anyone ever been expelled from a congressional seat due to cursing.